-Anna Guérin needed a new Veterans’ partner because of the interchangeable relationship the American Legion was experiencing with the poppy and daisy after their October 1921 convention.
-The ‘Veterans of Foreign Wars’ became the association which stepped into the breach.
+When Anna Guérin needed a new Veterans’ partner, because of the interchangeable relationship the American Legion experienced with the poppy and daisy after their October 1921 convention, the ‘Veterans of Foreign Wars’ became the association which stepped into the breach.

-As mentioned in Chapter 8 (under USA), it is believed that Anna Guérin’s American-Franco Children’s League may not have been dissolved “early in 1922” as reported.
-Regardless of whether this assumption is accurate, Anna continued to be part of poppy campaigns.
+As mentioned in Chapter 8: “THE ALLIED NATIONS SAY “AU REVOIR MADAME GUÉRIN” (under USA), it is believed that Anna Guérin’s American-Franco Children’s League may not have been dissolved “early in 1922” as reported.
+Regardless of whether this assumption is accurate or not, Anna continued to be part of poppy campaigns within some of the First World War allied countries.
 For instance, she was definitely involved in arranging poppy supplies for Australia and New Zealand until 1927 and 1929 respectively.

-Anna was in charge of the 1922 Poppy Day arrangements in Canada, for that November’s commemoration.
-The bulk of the poppies was made by unemployed ex-service men within Canada, with the small balance coming from Madame Guérin’s French widows and orphans.
-Perhaps this could be called the ‘beginning of the end’ of Anna’s hands-on involvement with poppy campaigns.
+Great Britain had said “au revoir” to Anna Guérin immediately.
+In Canada, for the 1922 Poppy Day campaign, the bulk of the poppies were made by unemployed ex-service men within Canada, but a small balance came from the French orphans.
+Perhaps this could be called the “beginning of the end” of Anna’s hands-on involvement with poppy campaigns.